Salamol cfc free inhaler

 How do I know if the Salamol I purchased is authentic?

-It's important to only purchase Salamol inhalers from a registered UK pharmacy.
-Legitimate online pharmacies will require that you have a valid prescription from a doctor.
+It's essential to purchase Salamol inhalers only from a registered UK pharmacy.
+Legitimate online pharmacies will require a valid prescription from a doctor.

-In addition, you can ensure the authenticity of Salamol-Easi Breathe inhalers by finding out the ingredients of the medical product on the manufacturer’s website and ensuring it matches up with the product you received.
+In addition, you can ensure the authenticity of Salamol-Easi Breathe inhalers by finding out the ingredients of the medical product on the manufacturer’s website and ensuring they match up with the product you received.

 Are Salamol and Ventolin the same?

 Salamol is the generic brand of Ventolin.
-Both inhalers contain the same ingredient - salbuterol - and work to open the airways in the same way.
+Both inhalers contain the same active ingredient, salbuterol, and work to open the airways in the same way.

 Is Salamol a steroid?

 Salamol is not a steroid.
-However, it is often prescribed with a steroid inhaler like Pulmicort to help control inflammation in the lungs.
+However, it is often prescribed in combination with a steroid inhaler, such as Pulmicort, to help control inflammation in the lungs.

 Staying active with asthma